sussmanLab/cellGPU/INSTALLATION.md

 A general makefile is included with the repository.
 To install on your system, update the CUDA_LIB, CUDA_INC, LIB_CUDA, LIB_CGAL, LIB_NETCDF paths, and make sure the PATH and LD_LIBRARY_PATH environment variables are appropriately set.
 Create the /obj and /obj/cuobj directories, and from there, a simple "make" will do the trick.
+See below for detailed installation instructions on MacOS
+.
 # Requirements

 The current iteration of the code was written using some features of C++11, and was compiled using